piotrwitek/react-redux-typescript-guide/README.md

 > Using Typesafe Action Creators helpers for Redux [`typesafe-actions`](https://github.com/piotrwitek/typesafe-actions)

 A recommended approach is to use a simple functional helper to automate the creation of type-safe action creators.
 The advantage is that we can reduce a lot of code repetition and also minimize surface of errors by using type-checked API.
 > There are more specialized functional helpers available that will help you to further reduce tedious boilerplate and type-annotations in common scenarios like reducers (`getType`) or epics (`isActionOf`).
 All that without losing type-safety!
-Please check very short [Tutorial](https://github.com/piotrwitek/typesafe-actions#tutorial)
+Please check this very short [Tutorial](https://github.com/piotrwitek/typesafe-actions#tutorial)

 ```tsx
 import { createAction } from 'typesafe-actions';